Naspers Foundry is open for South African startup pitches, CEO says – TechCrunch

 The company recently added around $70 million to its commitment to South African e-commerce site Takealot and made one of the largest acquisitions in Africa this September, buying South Africa’s Webuycars for $94 million.

-The $100 million fund Phuthi Mahanyele-Dabengwa leads could help South Africa surge in Africa’s increasingly competitive tech landscape.
+The $100 million fund Mahanyele-Dabengwa leads could help South Africa surge in Africa’s increasingly competitive tech landscape.

 The country was previously an unquestioned leader and outlier on the continent for its tech scene and VC investment.
-But over the last decade South Africa has been rivaled on venture capital and startup formation by Kenya and Nigeria.
+But over the last decade, South Africa has been rivaled by Kenya and Nigeria on venture capital and startup formation.

-In Africa’s tech ecosystem — that only recently surpassed $1 billion annually in VC funding — Naspers Foundry’s $100 million could shift the startup financing lead back toward South Africa.
+In Africa’s tech ecosystem — which only recently surpassed $1 billion annually in VC funding — Naspers Foundry’s $100 million could shift the startup financing lead back toward South Africa.